Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs

-The clause gadget is illustrated in Figure~\ref{fig:unitdisk_gadjets}(left).
-Each clause $t_\ell$, $1\leq \ell \leq k$ is represented by a \emph{clause vertex} $c_{\ell}$ (illustrated by the thick vertex in the figure). $c_{\ell}$ is connected to a tree of five vertices, as shown in Figure~\ref{fig:unitdisk_gadjets}(left).
-The purpose of this tree is to ensure that $c_{\ell}$ is not colored, and at the same time, the uniquely colored neighbor of $c_{\ell}$ is not in this tree.
-This can easily be seen, since the two shaded vertices in the figure are forced to be colored.
-Additionally, there are three paths connecting the clause vertex~$c_{\ell}$ with the three corresponding variable gadgets; for each variable~$x_j$ of the clause~$t_{\ell}$, a path connects~$c_{\ell}$ with the vertex~$a_{y j}$ of the corresponding gadget, for some suitable $y \in [2k]$ which we will discuss at the end.
-The length of each path (defined as the number of vertices excluding $c_{\ell}$ and the vertex~$a_{\ell j}$ in the variable gadget) is a multiple of 4.
+The clause gadget is illustrated in Figure~\ref{fig:unitdisk_gadjets} (left).
+Each clause $t_\ell$, $1\leq \ell \leq k$ is represented by a \emph{clause vertex} $c_{\ell}$.
+The vertex $c_{\ell}$ is adjacent to a tree of five vertices, depicted below $c_{\ell}$ in the figure.
+Additionally, there are three paths connecting the clause vertex~$c_{\ell}$ with the three corresponding variable gadgets; for each variable~$x_j$ of the clause~$t_{\ell}$, a path connects~$c_{\ell}$ with the vertex~$a_{y, j}$ of the corresponding gadget, for a suitable $y \in [2k]$.
+While choosing $y$, we ensure that a vertex $a_{y,j}$ connects to at most one clause gadget.
+The length of each path (defined as the number of vertices excluding $c_{\ell}$ and the vertex~$a_{y, j}$ in the variable gadget) is a multiple of 4.